 is attached to a small monitor.
 This records your child’s pH levels for 24 to 48 hours.

-During this time your child can go home and do his or her normal activities.
-You will
+During this time your child can go home and do their normal activities.
+You will need

-need to keep a diary of any symptoms your child feels that may be linked to reflux.
+to keep a diary of any symptoms your child feels that may be linked to reflux.
+These

-These include gagging or coughing.
-You should also keep a record of the time, type
+include gagging or coughing.
+You should also keep a record of the time, type of food,

-of food, and amount of food your child eats.
+and amount of food they eat.
 Your child’s pH readings are checked.
+They are compared

 Gastric emptying study.
 This test is done to see if your child’s stomach sends its contents into the small

-intestine properly.
+intestine correctly.
 Delayed gastric emptying can cause reflux into the esophagus.